-Minor Option Booklet 2024/25
+Minor Option Booklet 2025/26

-Bachelor of Business Studies Degree
+Bachelor of Business Studies (BBS) Degree

 Introduction

-In Year 3 of their programme, LM050 BBS students begin a minor option, which consists of one module per semester over the final two years of the programme.
+In Year 3 of their programme, students on the Bachelor of Business Studies (BBS) programme begin a minor option, which consists of one module per semester over the final two years of their degree.

-The following is a list of Minor Options that will be offered:
+The following is a list of minor options that will be offered:

 - Business Informatics

 - Globalisation An Economic Perspective

 - Entrepreneurship

 - Financial Services

 - Law

 - Management

 - Organisational Psychology

 - Sociology

 - Supply Chain Management

 In choosing a minor option, important factors to consider are the areas that interest a student most, where their strengths lie in terms of subject areas, and the implications of this choice for career opportunities.
 While some students choose a minor option that supports their major option selection, please note that it is not necessary for every student.
-Some students may wish to consider their minor option in isolation.
+Some students may wish to consider their minor option in isolation, to broaden their undergraduate academic experience and explore new areas of study and research.

+Module descriptions are included (A - Z) at the end of this document.
+Further information on all modules is available on the UL Book of Modules website.
 Specific queries on minor options can be directed to the relevant Module Leaders.